Oscar-Ore007/Oscar-Ore007/README.md

 Welcome to my page!

 I'm Oscar Ore, I am a software developer from Columbus, Ohio.
 I am experience in JavaScript, RESTful routing, managing related data and single page applicaitons.
 I started my coding journey back in 2020.
-After graduating from a coding bootcamp, I found my passion in
+After graduating from a coding bootcamp, I found my passion in tech!
+I come from an sales and business background and I love to build applications that help improve business operations and make an impact in everyone's life!